-Philodendron lacerum species make the best houseplants ever because they grow under all types of light and soil conditions.
+Philodendron lacerum species of the Araceae family make the best houseplants ever because they grow under all types of light and soil conditions.
 Even their watering requirements are pretty minimal, making it a great choice for beginner hobbyists.

 Read our guide below to learn how easy it is to keep them at home.